"The combination of his exceptional intellect with his reliability, care and attention to detail makes him one of the best barristers to work with."

 Faisal v Younis & Active Brands [2018] EWHC 1111 (QB)

-On appeal in a case where a two-year-old child, accompanying his mother to a convenience store, had been able to open a bottle of caustic soda with faulty top and ingest from it, the Recorder had been entitled to apportion responsibility on the basis that the manufacturer should bear two-thirds and the shopkeeper one-third for displaying hazardous goods at pushchair height.
+On appeal in a case where a two-year-old child, accompanying his mother to a convenience store, had been able to open a bottle of caustic soda with faulty top and ingest from it, the Recorder had been entitled to apportion responsibility on the basis that the bottle manufacturer should bear two-thirds and the shopkeeper one-third for displaying hazardous goods at pushchair height.

 (Represented the successful manufacturer, having admitted liability, in gaining contribution from the shopkeeper.)